 Getting there: 2 line to Flatbush Avenue, then take the Q35 bus to Jacob Riis Park.
-The NYC Ferry offers a shuttle bus from the Rockaway landing into the park, and a lovely weekends-only alternative is the New York Beach Ferry from lower Manhattan directly to the park.
+The NYC Ferry offers a shuttle bus from Rockaway landing into the park.

-Just west of Rockaway, this pretty spot offers swimming, a playground, a small boardwalk, a bustling concession stand dubbed the Riis Park Beach Bazaar, and a pitch-and-putt golf course.
+Just west of Rockaway, this pretty spot offers swimming, a playground, a small boardwalk, a concession stand, and a pitch-and-putt golf course.
 Managed by the National Park Service, Jacob Riis is famous for its restored Art Deco bathhouse, listed on the National Register of Historic Places.

-It's harder to get to without a car because there's no subway stop, but it's been gaining popularity in recent years, especially with 20-somethings drawn to the foodie scene, including the adult beverages.
-Kids will likely appreciate the Hawaiian Shaved Ice and new in 2021 Oddfellows Ice Cream Co.
+It's harder to get to without a car because there's no subway stop, but it's been gaining popularity in recent years, especially with 20-somethings.

-If you can swing a weekday visit, you'll find the crowds somewhat lighter.
-Or stay the night, with glamping in nearby Fort Tilden.
+If you can swing a weekday visit, you'll find the crowds somewhat lighter—or stay the night by glamping in nearby Fort Tilden.

 South Beach is one of Staten Island's popular beaches.
 Photo by Marley White for NYCGo

 Fort Wadsworth to Miller Field

 Getting there: From the St. George Ferry Terminal, take the S51 bus to Father Capodanno Boulevard and Sand Lane.

 Touted for their orange-colored sand, these adjacent beaches offer a combined 2½-mile boardwalk on New York Bay, a playground, a sea turtle sprinkler, and a popular fishing pier and are particularly friendly beaches for toddlers.

 Getting there: From the St. George Ferry Terminal, take the S76 bus to Ebbitts Street and Cedar Grove Avenue and walk down to the sand.
 Free parking is available if you can find a spot.